Conversion Rate Optimisation Strategy Mistakes

 This kind of measurement can be misleading because conversion rates continuously fluctuate due to many factors.
-Competitor activity, website bugs, traffic source, advertising spend and the weather are just a few of the factors that can cause your conversion rate to change.
+Competitor activity, website bugs, traffic source, advertising spend and the weather are just a few that can cause your conversion rate to change.
 Because of this you can only be confident that a change to your website is the reason for a significant uplift or decline in conversion by running an A/B or multivariate test.

-These kinds of experiments allow you to isolate the impact of the difference in the customer experience by having a control.
+These kinds of experiments allow you to isolate the impact of the difference in the customer experience by having control.
 This is achieved by randomly splitting traffic to both experiences and so all other drivers of your conversion rate should influence both variants equally.

 4. Don’t A/B Test.

 OK, you’ve fixed your user experience problems.
 What’s next?
-Provided you have enough traffic and conversions A/B testing allows you to learn from your mistakes and clearly identify what improves conversion.
-There are many reasons why organisations don’t conduct A/B testing, but the lack of such online experiments can hinder your ability to reduce acquisition and retention costs.
+Provided you have enough traffic and conversions A/B testing allows you to learn from your mistakes and identify what improves conversion.
+There are many reasons why organisations don’t conduct A/B testing, but the lack of online experiments can hinder your ability to reduce acquisition and retention costs.

 5. Only track a single measure of conversion: